sahilsobhani/turbo-sanity-start/README.md

 # Tech Test Requirements

 This repository contains a tech test with three distinct implementation tasks.
-Please complete all three tasks to demonstrate your full-stack development skills with Next.js, Sanity CMS, and external API integrations.
+Please complete all three tasks to demonstrate your backend development skills with Next.js, Sanity CMS, and external API integrations.

 ## Task 1: Algolia Search Integration